Communities

 That is, assuming that the oven and WiFi router both have FCC approval.
 Which I wouldn't automatically assume to be the case, some may just have "Ali Baba approval".

-Bruce Hansen‭ wrote almost 4 years ago
+Bruce Hansen‭ wrote about 4 years ago

 Microwave ovens operate by dielectric heating of water and fats.
 The 2.4GHz operating frequency has nothing to do with water molecule resonance - in fact "industrial" microwave ovens often operate at around 900MHz.

-TonyStewart‭ wrote almost 4 years ago
+TonyStewart‭ wrote about 4 years ago

 false assumption on resonant frequency of water. -1

-TonyStewart‭ wrote almost 4 years ago
+TonyStewart‭ wrote about 4 years ago

 @Olin's assertion to resonant frequency is totally bogus.
 Water has absorptive properties over many decades of f without this resonance. http://www1.lsbu.ac.uk/water/microwave_water.html#loss This is a good reference but fails to discuss the ionic behaviors of contaminants.